 Q5.
 Anterior chamber angle evaluation with imaging tests: are they recommended to diagnose people with angle closure?

 Recommendation: Anterior chamber angle imaging cannot replace gonioscopy.
 Gonioscopy should be performed in every patient being evaluated for glaucoma.
-Level of evidence: low Strength of recommendation: strong

 Comment: Anterior chamber angle imaging devices can be useful to identify the iris configuration of a narrow angle, to assess the influence of the lens, for triage or in eyes where the angle cannot be visualised by gonioscopy.
 However anterior chamber angle imaging should not replace gonioscopy since features as peripheral anterior synechia, pigment and other secondary causes of trabecular dysfunction may be missed.